go-chassis/go-chassis/docs/user-guides/protocols.md

 ## Example
-this config will launch 2 http server and 1 highway server
+this config will launch 2 http server and 1 grpc server
 ```
 cse:
   protocols: